-As a Bachelor of Arts degree, it can be a stand alone major for practicing musicians.
-This degree also can be paired with another music degree.
+As a Bachelor of Arts degree, this program can be a stand alone major for practicing musicians, or paired with another major on campus.
 The program is balanced between required coursework in music technology, but also contains 31 credits of free electives to allow students to combine interests with other fields of study at EIU, such as Digital Media, Television and Video production, to name a few.
 Click here to view a check list of courses and a suggested four-year course sequence.

 Students applying for this concentration will need to complete an audition for admission, similar to that of students applying to all other music degree programs.
-Guidelines for auditions are contained on the Department of Music website here.
+Guidelines for auditions may be found here.

 For additional information contact Music Technology and Composition faculty member Dr. Brad Decker.